flare-foundation/flare-stake-tool/README.md

 ## C-chain and P-chain

 Flare has three chains - X-chain (exchange chain), C-chain (contract chain), and P-chain (platform chain).
-For staking flow we use C-chain and P-chain.
+For stake flow we use C-chain and P-chain.
 An account on each chain is defined by a public-private key pair.
 The addresses on each of the two chains are derived from the public key.
-Note that each chain has a different address representations.
-On P-chain there is no standard format and usually Bech32 format is used, while on C-chain the usual Ethereum format is used (to comply with Ethereum Virtual Machine).
+Note that each chain has different address representations.
+On the P-chain there is no standard format and usually Bech32 format is used, while on the C-chain the usual Ethereum format is used (to comply with Ethereum Virtual Machine).

 ## Stake flow

 A usual stake flow works as follows.
 - User wants to add a validator node by staking for a given `duration` and `amount` from his account (defined by the private key).
-- Funds usually reside on the C-chain account and have to be first exported from the C-chain.
+- Funds usually reside on the C-chain account and have to be exported from the C-chain.
 - Exported funds can then be imported to the corresponding P-chain account.
-- Funds on the P-chain account can be used to start staking.
+- Funds on the P-chain account can be used to start staking (adding validator node).
 - After the period (`duration`) ends, the validator is automatically removed (staking is finished).

 In order to use the scripts from this repo, one has first to obtain the private key (either a length 64 hexadecimal or cb58 format) and paste it into `.env` file.